 Paint a vivid picture of the happiness, confidence, or success waiting on the other side.
 Reinforce that your offer empowers the most aspirational version of users’ lives.

-Avoid generic claims like “improving lives” — use power words to be specific about how your product delivers.
+Avoid generic claims like “improving lives” — use those power words to be specific about how your product delivers.
 Clearly convey the exact moment users realize your offer was the missing key to unlocking their goals.

 Bonus tip: always be testing

-The highest performing PPC ads don’t happen by mistake.
-Getting an awesome conversion rate on your text ad or social media ad is the result of consistently applying split testing and optimization best practices.
+Getting an awesome conversion rate on your ads — whether Google search or Instagram ads — is the result of consistently applying split testing and optimization best practices.

 Optimization is a gradual process.
 Make small iterative changes rather than dramatic redesigns to your ad formats.
 And don’t just test once — set reminders to reassess regularly.